 One of the most challenging aspects of a divorce is that you may no longer be able to see your kids every day.
-You're doing everything you can to keep the bonds strong, and to make the time spent with your children meaningful.
+You're doing everything you can to keep the bonds strong and to make the time spent with your children meaningful.

 However, if your children's other parent denies your visitation rights outlined in the custody agreement, you may have to take action.
-Similarly, if the other parent fails to bring them home after a scheduled visitation, an immediate resolution may be necessary.
+Similarly, if their other parent fails to bring them home after a scheduled visitation, an immediate resolution may be necessary.

 You may decide to call the police if you're denied access to your children or if there are problems with the visitation schedule.
 A police officer who responds to your call may decide to enforce your existing order or determine the issue is a domestic matter best handled by a judge.

 If the officer decides to enforce the agreement, he or she usually accompanies someone to the other parent's home.
 There, the officer stresses that by law, the individual must comply with the custody and visitation agreement, and outlines the consequences for not following it.

 It's up to you to inform the court that the other parent isn't upholding a custody or visitation agreement.
 You may do this by filing one of the following: